wiradp/olist-e-commerce-data-analysis/README.md

 This is a Pacmann Academy SQL & Data Wrangling project involving visual examination of datasets, problem identification, and problem solving.
 First, introduce the Olist company and the datasets.
 Olist is a Brazilian e-commerce company that provides solutions for online sales and e-commerce services.
 It offers a variety of technologies, tools, and connectors to help streamline and speed online business processes.
 Finally, provide remedies to the challenges and a benefit evaluation.
 The Python programming language is utilized in this project for data analysis and graphics.

-> Disclaimer : I'am using dataset from learning management system in Pacmann Academy, but we can use the same dataset from [kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/download?datasetVersionNumber=2)
+> :warning: Disclaimer: I'm using a dataset from Pacmann Academy's learning management system, but we may use the same dataset from [kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/download?datasetVersionNumber=2)

 ![olist](img/olist-img.jpg)